the-mikedavis/lru_bench/README.md

 logarithmic update time scales better than the linear `move_front/2` implementation.

-So we see that the ets-based implementations here are logarithmic for both `put/2` and `get/2`, while the `lru` implementation is linear on the `Capacity` of the cache.
+So we see that the ets-based implementation here is logarithmic for both `put/2` and `get/2`, while the `lru` implementation is linear on the `Capacity` of the cache.